-In line with Gasser et al. (2017), all data about stocks, bonds, ESG scores, and general information on the firm level have been collected from Thomson Reuters Refinitiv Eikon13,
+In line with Gasser et al. (2017), all data about stocks, bonds, ESG scores, and general information on the firm level have been collected from Thomson Reuters Refinitiv Eikon13, which provides an unbiased and independent external

-$^{^{13}\}mathrm{It}$ is worth noting that the data coverage of Refinitiv currently includes more than 10,000 global companies.
+13 It is worth noting that the data coverage of Refinitiv currently includes more than 10,000 global companies.
 Refinitiv encompasses about 76 countries, spanning major global and regional indices.
-These scores transparently and objectively account for company's relative ESG performance, commitment, and effectiveness across 10 main themes, which include: emissions, environmental product innovation, human rights, and shareholders, according to publicly reported data.
-Source: https://www.refinitiv.com/en/financial-data/company-data/esg-data which provides an unbiased and independent external measure of the social responsibility of various companies.
+These scores transparently and objectively account for company's relative ESG performance, commitment, and effectiveness across 10 main themes, which include: emissions, environmental product innovation, human rights, and sharemeasure of the social responsibility of various companies.
 Regarding stock returns, credit spreads, and interest rates, we consider the period from September 2011 to September 2021 on a monthly basis.
 Overall, we collected data of about 12,080 stocks, which include those with ESG scores and those without ESG scores.
 Since our focus is on the European Monetary Union (EMU), we matched all firms in the EMU with the 12,080 stocks, which resulted in a total of 950 firms.
-For further analysis concerning the stock data and because of missing variables, we collected a sub-sample of the Total Return Index (TRI) of all 731 firms in the European Monetary Union (EMU) for which the TRI is observable for at least 96 months.
-The stock return for month t is calculated as with $\operatorname{TRI}(t-1)$ and $\operatorname{TRI}(t)$ being the TRI in the midst of consecutive months.
+For further analysis concerning the stock data and because of missing variables, we collated a sub-sample of the Total Return Index (TRI) of all 731 firms in the European Monetary Union (EMU) for which the TRI is observable for at least 96 months.
+The stock return for month t is calculated as with TRI(t-1) and TRI(t) being the TRI in the midst of consecutive months.
 To measure the degree of a firm's social responsibility, we use the Refinitiv ESG company score, which evaluates publicly available information on 10 ESG-relevant fields and aggregates them into a single number.
 The Refinitiv ESG score ranges between 0 (lowest degree of social responsibility) and 100 (highest degree).
 Of the 731 firms in our sub-sample, 599 firms have a Refinitiv ESG score.
-We attribute the score 0 to the remaining 132 firms.14 Table 1 classifies the stocks in our analysis according to ESG score, while Table 2 categorizes the stocks in our analysis according to countries in the European Monetary Union, and finally Table 3 provides classification based on the industrial sectors.
+We attribute the score 0 to the remaining 132 firms.
+Table 1 classifies the stocks in our analysis according to ESG score, while Table 2 categorizes the stocks based on countries in the European Monetary Union and finally Table 3 provides classification based on the industrial sectors.

-$$\frac{\mathrm{TRI}(t) - \mathrm{TRI}(t-1)}{\mathrm{TRI}(t-1)}$$ (24)
+$$\frac{\mathrm{TRI}(t) - \mathrm{TRI}(t-1)}{\mathrm{TRI}(t-1)} \tag{24}$$